 Soft leaves mean the plant isn’t receiving enough air circulation.
 If you notice any softness in the leaves, then give the plant extra light exposure to help them dry.

-Those same leaves can start sagging when they’re carrying too much water.
+Those same leaves can start sagging, drooping, and becoming leggy when they’re carrying too much water.

 To prevent this issue, make sure the holes in the bottom of the container allow adequate drainage, so the soil stays moist without being waterlogged.